Last updated December 19, 2022.

 This brain supplement meets all 12 of my requirements for a high-quality brain supplement, including effectiveness, safety, purity, and value.
 So it's easier for you to be mentally sharper, happier, and more productive.

 Choosing the right brain supplement is all about quality.
 Now, when you buy a 3-month supply of Mind Lab Pro, you get 1 month free.
 This 25% discount includes free shipping worldwide.
 See why I recommend Mind Lab Pro.

 Examples of common neurotransmitters include dopamine, serotonin, GABA, norepinephrine, and endorphins.

 Neurotransmitters control your ability to focus, concentrate, and remember.

-However, vegetarians, especially vegans, have reason to be worried about a micronutrient deficiency which we’ll talk about shortly.
+And vegetarians, especially vegans, have reason to be worried about a micronutrient deficiency which we’ll talk about shortly.

 The Right Fats for Brain Health

 There is no area of nutrition that’s more misunderstood than dietary fats.

 We’ve been brainwashed into believing that just about all fat is bad for us when, in fact, fats are essential for overall health and especially for brain health.